-Default rules: If this feature is used, one can add a default rule to operations defined in a Curry module.
-This provides a similar power than sequential rules but with a better operational behavior.
+Default rules: If this feature is used, one can add a default rule to top-level operations defined in a Curry module.
 The idea of default rules is described in [10].

 Contracts: If this feature is used, the Curry preprocessor looks for contracts (i.e., specification, pre- and postconditions) occurring in a Curry module and adds them as assertions that are checked during the execution of the program.
 Currently, only strict assertion checking is supported which might change the operational behavior of the program.
 The idea and usage of contracts is described in [8].